Open source attachment protection & concurrent-edit prevention for Confluence Cloud. Seal files, detect violations, auto-revert changes.

 | Page Status Banners | Persistent banner at the top of pages with sealed attachments | On |

-| Email Notifications | Master toggle for all email types (must be on for sub-options to work) | On |
+| Native Notifications | Master toggle for Confluence comments with @mentions on seal events (must be on for sub-options to work) | On |

-| Seal Confirmation Emails | Confirmation email after sealing (nested under email toggle) | On |
+| Seal Confirmation Notifications | Comment posted to the page after sealing, mentioning the seal owner (nested under Native Notifications) | On |

-| Seal Expiry Reminder Emails | Reminder when a seal has expired (nested under email toggle) | On |
+| Seal Expiry Reminder Notifications | Comment posted when a seal has expired, mentioning the seal owner (nested under Native Notifications) | On |

-| Recurring Reminder Emails | Periodic reminders when expiry notifications are off (nested under email toggle) | On |
+| Recurring Reminder Notifications | Banner-only reminders when expiry notifications are off — no comments posted, to avoid cluttering pages | On |

 Space-level administration via Space Settings → Apps → Sentinel Vault.